ourcodingclub/ourcodingclub.github.io/_posts/2018-03-06-tidyverse.md

 ### How does GitHub work?

 __You make a repository (a folder that is under version control) and you have two copies of it - a local copy (on your computer) and a remote copy (online on GitHub).
-Repositories can be public or private - if you would like to have free private repositories, you can apply <a href="https://education.github.com/discount_requests/new">here</a> using your institutional email address.__
+Repositories can be public or private. <a href="https://blog.github.com/2019-01-07-new-year-new-github/" target="_blank">Github now provides free private repositories as standard with up to three collaborators</a>.

 ## The GitHub workflow can be summaried by commit-pull-push.